top of page

 11am-1pm Pacific time (PDT)

 Each week features example clips from sitcoms and comedy drama shows, writing tips and insights as well as discussion and analysis of your work.
 A video of the live class will be shared in case of absence or to refer back to.
-And you will share your work on a Trello board where there will be discussion and feedback.
+And you will share your work in a private group where there will be discussion and feedback.

 Script structure The course follows the classic script structure of: TURNING POINT/ MIDPOINT/ CRUNCH POINT.
 In Act 1 of your script you want to hit a 'turning point' for your protagonist (often at the end of Act 1 but it can fall earlier).
 In the middle of the script is the 'midpoint' and at the end of your Act 2 you reach a 'crunch point'.
 Then you're into Act 3 which consolidates the key relationships and tees up the series.